Ivo-Balbaert/The_Way_to_Jai/book/8_Modules_-_Structuring_the_code_of_a_project.md

 ```

 The main.jai #loads the other source files in \src, perhaps also data-files from \run\data.
 `build.jai` (formerly called `first.jai`) is a Jai source file that describes (in Jai) the project's compilation process.
-Now you start compilation with `jai build.jai`.
+In this case you start compilation with `jai build.jai`.
 This is described in detail in § 30.
-The executable produced by the compilation through build.jai is most often placed in the \run folder (also called `\run_tree`).
-It can be named after the project, but this is by no means necessary.
+The executable produced by the compilation through build.jai is most often placed in the \run folder (formerly called `\run_tree`).
+It can be named after the project, but this is not necessary.
 This is how you code this in build.jai (see § 30):
 `set_build_options_dc(.{output_path="run", output_executable_name="project_name"});`
-The \run\data can contain data files such as fonts, images, and so on.
+The \run\data can contain data files such as fonts, images, sound-files and so on.

 ## 8.5.2 The source code structure
-The order of statements in a Jai source file is not mandatory.
-However, for readability  it can be good to adhere to some conventions, particularly in a big codebase.
+The order of statements in a Jai source file is not mandatory (other than when necessary to limit scopes).
+However, for readability, it can be good to adhere to some conventions, particularly in a big codebase.

 >It is a good convention to put the #import and #load directives at the top of the main file, starting with the #import (s), followed by the  #load (s).
 That way you know immediately which modules are loaded in the current file, and which source code is copied in.
 When many modules and files are imported/loaded, it can even be good to order them alphabetically.